-In order to account for the slice-wise processing of program parts in modeling incremental programs, it is often natural to index dynamic head atoms with the current time stamp t and to refer in body literals to the previous slice via t-1.
+In order to account for the slice-wise processing of program parts in modeling incremental refer in body literals to the previous slice via t-1.
 This convention avoids referring to program parts that have not yet been produced because they are indexed with t+1.
 In fact, if such atoms are yet undetermined at step t, the addition of rules at step t+1 has no effect on previously produced ground rules.